Data protection policy, procedures and guidelines

 - Give a copy of his/her personal data to any individual, on request

-The GAHS will have procedures in place to ensure that data subjects can exercise their rights under the data protection legislation.
+The GAHS will have procedures in place to ensure that affected individuals may exercise their rights under the data protection legislation.

-The GAHS has overall responsibility for ensuring compliance with the data protection legislation where it is the controller of personal data.
-However, all members and employees who collect and /or control the contents and use of personal data are individually responsible for compliance with the data protection legislation.
-The GAHS will provide support, assistance, advice and training to all officers and staff as required to ensure it is in a position to comply with the legislation.
+The GAHS has corporate responsibility for ensuring compliance with the data protection legislation in circumstances where it controls personal data.
+However, all members and employees who collect and /or control such data remain individually responsible for compliance with the data protection legislation.
+The GAHS will provide support, assistance, advice and training to all officers and committee members as required to ensure it is in a position to comply with the legislation.
 The GAHS has a Data Protection Officer who will assist in ensuring compliance with the legislation.

 This policy will be reviewed regularly in light of any legislative or other relevant indicators.

 The following is an account of the GAHS’s Data Protection procedures.
 All committee members should familiarise themselves with its contents.